Confirming the existence of a new higher charmonium $\psi(4500)$ by the newly released data of $e^+e^- \to K^+K^- J/\psi$: Introduction

 \section{Introduction}

-The discovery of a series of charmoniumlike $XYZ$ structures above open-charm threshold has opened a new perspective for studying hadron spectroscopy in the past two decades.
-Their unexpected masses and decay behaviors not only inspire extensive discussion on various exotic hadronic configurations but also greatly challenge our inherent knowledge for the conventional charmonium spectroscopy (see review articles \cite{Chen:2016qju,Liu:2019zoy,Chen:2022asf,Guo:2017jvc,Olsen:2017bmm,Brambilla:2019esw} for comprehensive experimental and theoretical progresses).
-Hence, these charmoniumlike states provide very unique platform to help us to deepen the understanding of non-perturbative behavior of strong interaction.
+The discovery of a series of charmoniumlike $XYZ$ structures above the open-charm threshold has opened a new perspective for the study of hadron spectroscopy in the last two decades.
+Their unexpected masses and decay behaviors not only inspire extensive discussions on various exotic hadronic configurations, but also greatly challenge our inherent knowledge for the conventional charmonium spectroscopy (see review articles \cite{Chen:2016qju,Liu:2019zoy,Chen:2022asf,Guo:2017jvc,Olsen:2017bmm,Brambilla:2019esw} for comprehensive experimental and theoretical progresses).
+Therefore, these charmoniumlike states provide very a unique platform to help us to deepen our understanding of the non-perturbative behavior of the strong interaction.